 Photoshop Smart Objects for Photographers – Part 1, Soft Proofing and LAB Color Mode

-Smart objects allows you to embed a RAW file into your layered Photoshop (.PSD) document.
-The embedded data contains the RAW file in its entirety, its not a reference to the original file, but an actual copy of the original RAW data in the PSD file.
-You can make adjustments to the RAW using Adobe Camera RAW, which means any adjustments you would normally make in Lightroom, you can do here also.
+Smart objects allow you to embed a RAW file into your layered Photoshop (.PSD) document.
+The embedded data contains the RAW file in its entirety, not merely a reference to the original file.
+This feature enables adjustments to the RAW file using Adobe Camera RAW, which means any adjustments you would typically make in Lightroom can also be made here.

-Here is the closest thing, one can get to soft proofing in Lightroom, if you wanted to see what your final output will look like with certain printer and paper combinations, or to see if there is any colour gamut clipping in your images.
+The following is a method to approximate soft proofing in Lightroom.
+This technique allows you to preview your final output with specific printer and paper combinations, or to check for any colour gamut clipping in your images.

-To use smart objects (there are several ways to do this, this is one of them), go to File, Open as Smart Object…
+To use smart objects, navigate to File, then select Open as Smart Object…

-Select your RAW file you want to insert.
+Select the RAW file you wish to insert.

-You’ll then have your Camera RAW dialog, and you’ll find your usual RAW conversion settings.
+You will then encounter the Camera RAW dialog, where you can find your usual RAW conversion settings.

-Remember to choose the appropriate colour space and bit depth.
-I work mainly in Adobe RGB, and 16-bit.
-The 16-bit is important to this example due to what we’ll be doing later on in the tutorial.
+Ensure to select the appropriate colour space and bit depth.
+I primarily work in Adobe RGB, and 16-bit.
+The 16-bit selection is crucial to this example due to the subsequent steps in the tutorial.

-There is special symbol in the lower right of the layer thumbnail, which indicates the layer is a Smart Object.
+Upon pressing OK and opening the image in the editor, you will notice a unique symbol in the lower right of the layer thumbnail in your Layers Palette, indicating the layer is a Smart Object.

-Now I turn on my colour proofing and gamut warning, and select the colour profile I want to proof to.
+Now, activate your colour proofing and gamut warning, and select the colour profile you wish to proof to.

 In this instance, I am proofing to a Lambda + FujiFlex Profile.

-After a little pause, the image on screen will update, and we can not see clipped colours!
-When you make adjustments in Camera RAW, note it is not in real time, you must hit OK each time to see it update in the main window (updating in real time would be nice, but we can’t have it all).
+After making your changes and hitting OK, the image on screen will update, and you can now see clipped colours!
+Note that adjustments in Camera RAW are not in real time; you must hit OK each time to see it update in the main window.

-Remember to save your file, as a Photoshop PSD file, and all your smart objects will stay intact.
+Remember to save your file as a Photoshop PSD file to keep all your smart objects intact.

-Some things to think about,you can also add adjustment layers on top of smart objects, but you can not do pixel-specific editing like you would with normal raster images.
-Now, I will turn back my vibrance and saturation to something more realistic.
+Consider that you can also add adjustment layers on top of smart objects, but pixel-specific editing like you would with normal raster images is not possible.

-I then change my colour mode to LAB, so we can do some colour adjustment the way I like to do it.
+After making your adjustments, change your colour mode to LAB for some colour adjustment the way I prefer to do it.

-You will now be in LAB mode, but you have not made any destructive edits to your image as the original RAW file is still there!
+You will now be in LAB mode, but you have not made any destructive edits to your image as the original RAW file is still intact!

-Make your LAB adjustments, here I have adjusted the a and b curves to make the colours “pop”, but without changing luminosity.
-Its probably a bit over the top, but I’m just doing it to show you as an example (not there is no clipped colours here).
+Make your LAB adjustments.
+Here, I have adjusted the a and b curves to make the colours “pop”, without changing luminosity.
+This is merely an example, and there are no clipped colours here.